 Alex Quigley- closing the vocabulary gap

 The school recognises that vocabulary is a good proxy for school success.
-At PHS we are committed to ensuring that curricular provision helps develop student’s vocabulary so that they are able to develop a greater awareness of words that support academic and cultural development.
-We also recognise that.
-As such, at whole school level and within individual subjects a range of strategies are used to ensure that students improve the breadth and sophistication of their vocabulary.
+At Penketh we are committed to ensuring that curricular provision helps develop student’s vocabulary so that they are able to develop a greater awareness of words supporting their academic and cultural development.
+We also recognise that strategies should be used to ensure that students improve the breadth and sophistication of their vocabulary on a whole school level and within individual subjects.
 Furthermore, the school is committed to ensuring that students from disadvantaged backgrounds are given an opportunity to improve their vocabulary in order to close the gap on disadvantaged peers.
 The school has invested in opening a new Library in 2019 that will be used for a range of activities that further support students to develop their reading and vocabulary.